-These are not just festivals, these iconic celebrations represent the way Indians live.
-Every moment highlights India's rich cultural heritage and promotes a sense of unity among the diverse community living within India.
+These are not just festivals; these iconic celebrations represent the way Indians live.
+Every moment highlights India's rich cultural heritage and promotes a sense of unity among the diverse communities living within India.

 It is the most popular festival of lights that's celebrated all across India.
 As per the lores of Ramayana, on this prestigious day, Lord Rama with his wife Maa Sita and brother Lakshamana defeated the demon king Ravana and returned back to their kingdom of Ayodhya after 14 years.